typelevel/cats-effect/docs/concepts.md

 ### Asynchronous

-In particular, "asynchronous" is the opposite of "synchronous", and it returns to a manner in which a given effect produces a value.
+In particular, "asynchronous" is the opposite of "synchronous", and it pertains to a manner in which a given effect produces a value.
 Synchronous effects are defined using `apply` (also `delay` or `blocking` or `interruptible`) and produce their results using `return`, or alternatively raise errors using `throw`.
 These are the familiar "sequential" type of effects:

 ```scala mdoc:silent
 IO(Thread.sleep(500))   // => IO[Unit]